neo-jack-official/FasterJack-2.4-Conf/README.md

 New Version of FasterJack 2.4 configurable

  FasterJack for Python 3 (fasterjack.py)
-# It is a Denial Tool for Web-Servers by Neo-Jack JUN / 2020
+# It is a Denial Tool for Web-Servers by Neo-Jack

 ## News